lucianoiam/dpfwebui/README.md

 - High quality clean C++ codebase
 - Great experienced community around

-Its full documentation and code can be found at https://github.com/DISTRHO/DPF, this repo includes it as a git submodule in `dpf`.
-There are lots of other cool audio projects worth checking at https://github.com/DISTRHO.
+Its full documentation and code can be found [here](https://github.com/DISTRHO/DPF)

 If you find libre software useful please support the developers